stefanluth/ts3python/README.md

 The only dependency in this project is in the `WordpressDB` class which needs the `mysql-connector-python` package to access the WordPress posts.
 So if you're not going to use it, you shouldn't need to install anything.
-If you want to use it, run
+If you want to use it, either run
 ```
 pip3 install -r requirements.txt
 ```